Coach vs Mentor

 In a world that changes so fast, and where competition for resources increases every day – You can’t afford to be left behind.

-So, recognising emerging trends and getting in front of the curve is ultimately the path to success.
+So, recognising emerging Leadership improvement best practice and trends, and getting in front of the curve is ultimately the path to success.

 Leadership improvement techniques over the last few decades have not changed much.
 However, how we work and who we are as individuals has.